 |Visual Studio 2017||

-Install Visual Studio 2017 and the Windows 10 Creators Update SDK
+Install Visual Studio 2017 with the Windows 10 Fall Creators Update SDK

 All editions of Visual Studio 2017 are supported (including Community).

-Install Unity 2017.2 Beta and Windows Store .NET Scripting Backend
+Install Unity 2017.2 and Windows Store .NET Scripting Backend

 |For DirectX development: Holographic Templates (build 10.0.14393.1358)||If you are doing DirectX development, you can install this package, which includes holographic DirectX project templates for Visual Studio.
 If desired, you can select to install only the templates without the HoloLens emulator.|